heinhtetPS/weather-test/README.md

 ### Tech Info
 - Frontend Framework is React.js, specifically implemented using create-react-app for fast startup.
 - There is no backend or database as we are not persisting data across sessions.
-- API calls are made to openweathermap.org using npm's request library.
+- NPM libraries used:
+  - request (to make east API Calls)
+  - extend (simple object merging)
+  - temp-units-conv (convert kelvins to C or F)

 ### Implementation process outline and notes
 - Create frontend Homepage container with 5 weatherboxes (DONE)
 - Populate the boxes with fake data (not hardcoded) to see that everything is going smooth (DONE)
 - Create API retrieval methods and make sure the data lines up (DONE)
-- Populate boxes with real data and fix the css
+- Populate boxes with real data and fix the css (DONE)
-- Create template for individual city page (DONT NEED)
 - We can re-use the same weatherbox component to show a more detailed view, depending on path
 - Populate indiv page with fake data and fix css
 - Get real API data for more detailed cities